Changissnz/selfinterest/README.md

 grade will have to follow in the image of that one media effector.
 In these cases, the recognition that the effects work is the satisfied metric for merit and the topic of ideological purity unfit for the context.
-The tendencies of the participants to react to the "nature" of the matters in the media they are a part of are part of the solution, and the solution has already been put into motion.
-Backtrack on on what is to be done commanded in real-time or derived from the media fundamental of form and function, and the innermost essence of things have to be metaphorically disintegrated and replaced with an essence that can move forward however.
+The tendencies of the participants to react to the "nature" of the matters in the media they are a part of for the solution of one endeavored by all has already been put into motion.
+Backtrack on on what is to be done commanded in real-time or derived from the media fundamental of form and function, and the innermost essence of things have to be metaphorically disintegrated and replaced with an essence that can still move forward however.